Knowledge Based Software Assistant: Transformation rules

-The transformation rules that KBSA used were different than traditional rules for expert systems.
+The transformation rules that KBSA used were different from traditional rules for expert systems.
 Transformation rules matched against specification and implementation languages rather than against facts in the world.
 It was possible to specify transformations using patterns, wildcards, and recursion on both the right and left hand sides of a rule.
 The left hand expression would specify patterns in the existing knowledge base to search for.
 The right hand expression could specify a new pattern to transform the left hand side into.
 For example, transform a set theoretic data type into code using an Ada set library.

 The initial purpose for transformation rules was to refine a high level logical specification into well designed code for a specific hardware and software platform.
 This was inspired by early work on theorem proving and automatic programming.
 However, researchers at the Information Sciences Institute (ISI) developed the concept of evolution transformations.
 Rather than transforming a specification into code an evolution transformation was meant to automate various stereotypical changes at the specification level, for example developing a new superclass by extracting various capabilities from an existing class that can be shared more generally.
 Evolution transformations were developed at approximately the same time as the emergence of the software patterns community and the two groups shared concepts and technology.
 Evolution transformations were essentially what is known as refactoring in the object-oriented software patterns community.